Azure-Samples/active-directory-dotnet-webapp-webapi-multitenant-openidconnect/README.md

 1. Open the solution in Visual Studio 2013, by double clicking on the WebApp-WebAPI-MultiTenant-OpenIDConnect-DotNet.sln file in the repository you closed in Step 1.
 2. Open the `web.config` file in the TodoListWebApp project, and locate the <appSettings> section.
 3. Find the key `ida:Password` and replace the value in quotes in the `value` attribute with the string you copied in step 4.
-4. Go back to the portal, find the CLIENT ID field and copy its content to the clipboard
+4. Go back to the portal, find the Application ID field and copy its content to the clipboard
-5. Find the key `ida:ClientID` and replace the value in quotes the `value` attribute with the CLIENT ID from the Azure portal.
+5. Find the key `ida:ClientID` and replace the value in quotes the `value` attribute with the Application ID from the Azure portal.

 ### Step 6:  [optional] Create an Azure Active Directory test tenant